15 of the best European castle hotels

-(CNN) — Not everyone can afford to buy a castle, but that doesn't mean you can't rent one.
+(CNN) — Not everyone can afford to buy a castle, but that doesn't mean you can't rent one (or a small part of one).
+At least for a night or two.

 Across Europe, many fairytale castles have been transformed into hotels.
-Check out some of the best and most beautiful turreted spots.
+Check out 15 of the best and most beautiful turreted places to stay:

 1. Hotel de la Cite, Carcasonne, France

-Note: Editor's note: This article was previously published in 2013.
-It was most recently reformatted, updated and republished in 2017 and again in May 2018.